SPIX23/shaiya-solutions/ep3/dupe solution/readme.md

 * ps_dbAgent for ep3 that has been edited to match lilprohacker's ep4 packet-based dupe solution

-* lilprohacker's stored procedure that has been slightly edited for the bootleggery Y coordinate
+* stored procedure that has been slightly edited for the bootleggery Y coordinate (credits: lilprohacker)

-* nubness' stored procedures that need to be added to ps_gamelog.dbo.usp_Insert_Action_Log_E
+* stored procedures that need to be added to ps_gamelog.dbo.usp_Insert_Action_Log_E (credits: nubness)

 **notes**

-* leave status must update properly for the dbo.usp_Insert_Action_Log_E procedures to work
+* leave status must update properly for the dbo.usp_Insert_Action_Log_E procedures (included with my ps_userdata)

 **instructions**